Nonparametric Uniform Inference in Binary Classification and Policy Values: Representative Identification

 The assumption that

 plays a crucial role.
 If there exists an event with positive probability on which

 then the function $g$ could take either positive or negative values on that event, thereby failing to point-identify the solution.
-It is worth noting that we allow $\mathbb{E}[\psi^+(Z_i,\eta)\mid X_i]$ and $\mathbb{E}[\psi^-(Z_i,\eta)\mid X_i]$ to be two distinct constants (excluding the uninteresting case where they coincide).
 This condition is essential not only for point identification but also for the inference on the optimal policy value; see, for example, \citet[][Theorem~1]{luedtke2016statistical} for related discussions.